danforthcenter/plantcv/docs/machine_learning_tutorial.md

 [VIS tutorial](vis_tutorial.md).
 Alternatively, you can outline and create masks by hand.

-For the purpose of this tutorial, we assume we are in a folder containing two subfolders, one containing original RGB images, and one containing black and white masks match the set of RGB images.
+For the purpose of this tutorial, we assume we are in a folder containing two subfolders, one containing original RGB images, and one containing black and white masks that match the set of RGB images.

 First, use `plantcv-train.py` to use the training images to output probability density functions (PDFs) for plant and background.